You don't need to install most of the games onto your own console, although some can also be downloaded to your console to play direct.

 PS Now is mainly a cloud-based service much like Netflix or Spotify, but for gaming.
 It hosts a wide collection of back catalogue and recent PS3 and PS4 titles (more than 700 games are available).
 You can access them at your leisure, all through a PS Now app on your PlayStation 4.

-It uses technology acquired when Sony bought cloud gaming company Gakai and some of the technologies of OnLive.
+It uses technology acquired when Sony bought cloud gaming company Gakai and some of the technologies of the since-deceased OnLive.
 It allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.

 Some PS4 games on the platform are available to download too, which work exactly like their equivalents bought from the digital PlayStation Store and are run from your console rather than remotely.
 You will need the hard drive space to install them and they only work while you continue to subscribe, but you will notice better graphical resolution and no lag or latency issues.